 Blues rock and hard rock never sounded finer.
 Recognizable for their long beards, Billy Gibbons and Dusty Hill's guitar tones are some of the smoothest, yet roughest in rock.
 Their drummer, Frank Beard (who ironically has no beard), is technically strong and able to produce beats that people want to get up and dance to.

-Before Eliminator, these guys maintained a sex and alcohol induced blues rock empire, they have so many riffs used in heavy metal today, and their groove is unlike anything anyone's ever heard.
-Dusty and Billy have some of the best voices
+Before Eliminator, these guys maintained a sex and alcohol-induced blues rock empire.
+They have so many riffs used in heavy metal today, and their groove is unlike anything anyone's ever heard.
+Dusty and Billy have some of the best voices.

 Definitely one of the best bands!
-My children are 17, 20, 26, 28 and they are still listening, dancing and enjoying ZZ Top!
+My children are 17, 20, 26, 28 and they are still listening, dancing, and enjoying ZZ Top!
 Makes me proud.

-Green Day is the best, Although nirvana is awesome, Green Day forever will be the greatest!
+Green Day is the best.
+Although Nirvana is awesome, Green Day will forever be the greatest!

-Jack Daniels and Cigarettes personified by Lemmy, fast and loud.
+Jack Daniels and cigarettes personified by Lemmy.
+Fast and loud.

+Can't believe there aren't ANY comments on this band!
 They seriously stand out, above and beyond any of the other bands listed.
-Except of course the mellower groups, ie: Cream, G.T.R., ZZ Top (they can roll harsh, but can be more pop or bluesy), Rush, (they play fairly harshly also), and a few other bands from my era.
+Except of course the mellower groups, i.e., Cream, G.T.R., ZZ Top (they can roll harsh, but can be more pop or bluesy), Rush (they play fairly harshly also), and a few other bands from my era.

 Compared to the other bands on this list, they had more great songs per album than any other besides Cream and Nirvana.
 I think Muse should be in the top three simply because they have put out more good music in 18 years than Rush did in 40.

-They are AMAZING never before have I become so hooked on a particular band or group absolutely love their music wish there were more like them.
-And their live performances exceed anything I have EVER seen before
+They are AMAZING.
+Never before have I become so hooked on a particular band or group.
+Absolutely love their music.
+Wish there were more like them.
+And their live performances exceed anything I have EVER seen before.

 I put them ahead of Rush for one reason: they set the standard for rock of this type.
-The orchestral, sweeping melodies, the showmanship and ability to change from rock to classical to jazz and back to rock is unparalleled.
+The orchestral, sweeping melodies, the showmanship, and ability to change from rock to classical to jazz and back to rock is unparalleled.
 This is not to discredit Rush in any way, or the boundaries crossed by the brilliant Police, but this is the pinnacle of trios.
-If only they were still playing but they're all doing different stuff now.
+If only they were still playing, but they're all doing different stuff now.

 Prog rock legends Keith Emerson, Greg Lake, and Carl Palmer became famous due to the song "Lucky Man".
-However, the album that most people associate them with is "Brain Salad Surgery", which features the almost 30 minute epic "Karn Evil 9".
+However, the album that most people associate them with is "Brain Salad Surgery", which features the almost 30-minute epic "Karn Evil 9".